Enhance workability of

 Intermixable with all Liquitex materials

-- Lowers viscosity of heavier body paints, giving increased flow
+- Lowers viscosity of heavier body paints to make the optimum texture for printing

-- Extends your color further without affecting acrylic stability
+- Extends color without affecting its acrylic stability

 - Maintains paint adhesion, durability and archival quality